Pledis Entertainment

 Pledis Entertainment (Korean: 플레디스 엔터테인먼트) is a South Korean entertainment company founded by Han Sung-Soo in 2007.
-The label is home to actress Nana, Hwang Min-hyun, Baekho, and K-pop groups Seventeen and Fromis 9.
-Its name originates from the pleiades, a star cluster in the constellation Taurus.
+The label is home to Bumzu, Hwang Min-hyun, and groups Seventeen and TWS.
+Its name originates from the Pleiades, a star cluster in the constellation Taurus.

-On May 25, 2020, Hybe Corporation, became its majority shareholder but still remains an independent label.
+On May 25, 2020, Hybe Corporation became its majority shareholder, but Pledis remains an "independent" label.

 History

 2007–2012: Founding and early artists

 Pledis Entertainment was founded in 2007.
 Son Dam-bi was the first artist to debut under Pledis, and was dubbed the 'female Rain' by media outlets.
 In its beginning stages, the agency did not have management premises, only a practice room.
 In January 2009, Pledis debuted its first girl group, After School.
 A sub-unit of After School called Orange Caramel was formed in 2010, consisting of members Nana, Lizzy and Raina.

 In December 2010, Pledis released Happy Pledis 1st Album, featuring After School, which included the tracks "Love Love Love" and "Someone Is You".
 Happy Pledis was a series of albums to be released annually, featuring Pledis artists, with proceeds going to charity.
 Proceeds from the first album were donated to Save the Children.

 In July 2011, two further sub-units of After School were created, A.S.
 Red and A.S.
 Blue.
 Happy Pledis 2nd Album, featuring Son Dam-bi, After School, Pledis Boys, and Yoo Ara, was released in December, with proceeds going to UNICEF.